 You are cordially invited to Warsaw – the capital city of Poland – a city worth seeing.
 Be our guest here and let yourself get carried away by the unforgettable atmosphere of this place.
-The only thing you need to do in order to fall under its spell is to spend here a few days.
+The only thing you need to do in order to fall under its spell is to spend here a few days here.
 Warsaw is an unusual city situated in the centre of Europe, on the intersection of communication routes connecting the West with the East and the North with the South of the Continent.
-It fascinates visitors with history, climate, monuments.
-Arouses curiosity with its individualism.
-Intrigues with its multifaceted culture – the sequel of mutual influence of the Western and Eastern Europe.
-Adopts changes brought by new epochs and preserves tradition at the same time.
-Every day, surprises with dynamic growth manifesting itself in the conspicuous changeability of its image.
+It fascinates visitors with its history, climate and monuments.
+It arouses curiosity with its individuality.
+It intrigues with its multifaceted culture – the mutual influence of Western and Eastern Europe.
+It has adopted changes brought by new epochs and preserved tradition at the same time.
+Every day it surprises with dynamic growth, manifesting itself in the conspicuous changeability of its image.

 Warsaw has been the capital of Poland for more than 400 years.
 Its story goes back to two siblings – Wars and Sawa (hence the Polish name: Warszawa) – who were nurtured by a mermaid.
 A mermaid with a sword and a shield is the symbol of the city.
-It has the population of nearly 2 million.
-It was nearly completely destroyed during the World War II – first during Nazi invasion (1939), the Warsaw Ghetto Uprising (1943), then – during the Warsaw Uprising (1944).
-In 1945 it was 75% in ruins.
-The reconstruction of the city lasted until the 1970’s, but some sections of the city have never gotten their previous shape.
+It has a population of nearly 2 million.
+It was nearly completely destroyed during World War II – firstly during the Nazi invasion (1939), then by the Warsaw Ghetto Uprising (1943), and later by the Warsaw Uprising (1944).
+By 1945 it was 75% in ruins.
+The reconstruction of the city lasted until the 1970s, but some sections of the city have never regained their previous apperance.

 1. Old Town